|Nutritional Guidelines (per serving)|

 See the discussion of the Italian influence on vegetables in Polish cooking, below, after the recipe directions.

-- Meanwhile, in a small skillet, melt 4 tablespoons butter and add 4 tablespoons finely chopped almonds, cooking slowly to brown.
-Stir in 4 tablespoons dry breadcrumbs and cook about 1 minute or until crisp.
+Meanwhile, in a small skillet, melt butter and add the finely chopped almonds, cooking slowly to brown.
+Stir in dry breadcrumbs and cook about 1 minute or until crisp.

-- Remove cooked cauliflower from a cooking dish, drain quickly, and place on serving plate.
+Remove cooked cauliflower from a cooking dish, drain quickly, and place on a serving plate.
 Spoon buttered almond breadcrumbs over and sprinkle with chopped parsley and dill.

 The Italian Influence

 Vegetables other than cabbage and root vegetables were virtually unknown in Poland until 1518 when Queen Bona Sforza, an Italian princess who married the widowed Polish King Sigismund I (Zygmunt), also known as Sigismund the Old, and introduced them to her new homeland.